hantsy/spring-reactive-sample/docs/data-neo4j-rx.md

 }
 ```
-But you have to run a Neo4j server to run this test, currently SDN Rx does not provide an embedded Neo4j server for test scope.
+But you have to run a Neo4j server to serve this test, currently SDN Rx does not provide an embedded Neo4j for test scope.

-Get the codes from  my [Github](https://github.com/hantsy/spring-reactive-sample).
+Get the complete codes from  my [Github](https://github.com/hantsy/spring-reactive-sample).